 - Recognise the importance of parental involvement in a child’s learning:

 - Good communication channels are established and maintained

 - Parents are invited into school to work with their child

 - Appropriate provision is put in place to ensure that any parents with English as an Additional Language or a disability, e.g. impaired hearing, sight or mobility, is able to access all information and activities in school

 - Advice and learning opportunities are also offered to enable parents to further develop their skills and more confidently support their child at home.

 - Work closely with outside agencies to meet the varying needs of all pupils and their families.

-We have considered the information above and have identified 3 objectives that our school will focus on this year:
+We have considered the information above and have identified 3 objectives that our school will focus on for the period shown:

-Our Equality Objectives will be reviewed annually each Summer Term by the Whole Governing Body of both schools and new objectives set.
+Progress against our Equality Objectives will be reviewed annually by the Whole Governing Body of both schools.
 More information, including our equality policy , is available from the school office.